akichutkin/Mindset_Data_Debiasing/README.md

-# (Team A10) MindSet: A human-centric approach to debias your data
+#MindSet: A human-centric approach to debias your data

 ## Short description